-Starting in November 1945, Allied forces presided over a series of Nuremberg trials intended to bring high-ranking Nazis to justice, but millions of Nazis evaded their grasp.
+Starting in November 1945, Allied forces presided over the Nuremberg trials in hopes of bringing high-ranking Nazis to justice — but millions of perpetrators evaded their grasp.

 Following the atrocities carried out by the Nazis during World War II, the Allied powers sought to hold high-ranking officials responsible for the planning and execution of the Holocaust.
 As a result, the Nuremberg trials brought hundreds of Nazi war criminals to court.

 However, the Allies had originally hoped to bring many more Nazis to justice.
 At the close of the war, they identified some 13 million people who had contributed to the violent horrors of Nazi Germany.
 However, millions slipped through their fingers and only about 300 were ever tried.

 And even setting up trials for the few who were caught was a tall order.
 An international trial of this scale had never been attempted and there was no precedent upon which the Allies could build a framework or foundation for this method of justice.

 After months of negotiations and planning, the Nuremberg trials did eventually accomplish their goal of punishing Nazis — though only partially.